darktable-org/darktable/.github/ISSUE_TEMPLATE/bug_report.md

 **Platform**
-_Please fill as much as possible including "unknown" and remove those lines, which are clearly not applicable_
+_Please fill as much information as possible in the list given below.
+Please state "unknown" where you do not know the answer and remove any sections that are not applicable _

 * darktable version : e.g. 3.5.0+250~gee17c5dcc
 * OS                : e.g. Linux - kernel 5.10.2 / Win10 (Patchlevel) / OSx